 The External Strategy, Gaelic and Communications team comprises:

-The Corporate Policy Service consists of the Principal Strategy Manager and the Corporate Policy Officer, within the Chief Executive’s Department.
+The Corporate Policy Service consists of the Corporate Policy Officer, within the Chief Executive’s Department.
 The Corporate Policy Service is responsible for:

 - the Comhairle’s Corporate Strategy;